KaiwenHuu/DIgit-Classifier/README.md

 The data used is the classic MNIST database used in many machine learning researches.

+I used KNN, Multi-Class Logistic Classifier, Multi-Class SVM, Multi Layer Perceptron, and Convolutional Neural Network from past school works and open source codes/pseudo codes to train a digit classifying system.
+The best model yielded a 2.27% test error.

 References: